DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 This project performs the following options as feature for banking system:

-1. Create a new account
+1. Creating a new account
-2. Account Login
-3. Acccount Info
+2. Check Acccount Info
-4. Check Balance
+3. Check Account Balance
-5. Transfer Money
+4. Transfer Funds

 # SWOT Analysis